 When money gets tight, imaginations get going!

 Like a lot of people nowadays, I have terrible food intolerances.
 My doctor insists it’s not allergies.
 What makes me angry is, I only have these intolerances in this country.
 I can go literally anywhere else in the world and happily eat anything, even if it’s from dirty roadside stalls.

 We have a huge number of shops and supermarkets, open seven days a week until late in the evening.
 So why oh why do we need food additives in everything?

-When we returned from living in Spain for several years, it was blatantly obvious that crime and diet go hand in hand.
+When we returned from living in Spain it was blatantly obvious that crime and diet go hand in hand.
 The local youngsters who ate takeaways and convenience food all the time were the ones who threw the empty packets on the ground, smashed windows or behaved badly.
 It’s well-known that some additives make them hyper.

 It seems that the sexes have different intolerances.
 Females have yeast problems, and the males react to fizzy drinks, and coloured sweets.

 Then there’s the many hours/days/weeks lost annually because people are ill through something they’ve eaten.

 I’m noticing a huge increase of awareness of the problem.
 Supermarkets now stock specialist foods, eg glutein-free products.